top of page

 The primary role of gutters is to direct water away from your home's foundation.
 When gutters are clogged, water can pool around the base of your house, potentially causing serious foundation issues.
 Water that is allowed to accumulate near the foundation can cause:

-Clogged gutters trap moisture, creating the perfect environment for mold and mildew to grow.
-When water overflows and seeps into your walls or the basement, it can result in damp conditions inside your home, which encourages the growth of harmful mold and mildew.
+Clogged gutters trap moisture, creating the perfect environment for mould and mildew to grow.
+When water overflows and seeps into your walls or the basement, it can result in damp conditions inside your home, which encourages the growth of harmful mould and mildew.
 This not only poses health risks but also leads to:

-Structural damage: Mold and mildew can slowly eat away at wood and other building materials, weakening the structure of your home.
+• Structural damage: Mould and mildew can slowly eat away at wood and other building materials, weakening the structure of your home.

-Health concerns: Mold can affect indoor air quality, triggering allergies, asthma, and respiratory issues.
+• Health concerns: Mould can affect indoor air quality, triggering allergies, asthma, and respiratory issues.

 4. Damaged Landscaping